 Epidemiology and Biostatistics at the University of Arizona provides students with the scientific framework for understanding health and disease.
-The division supports the instruction, research and service mission of the College by providing excellent classroom, research and community training opportunities to students.
+The department supports the instruction, research and service mission of the College by providing excellent classroom, research and community training opportunities to students.

 Why Study at The University of Arizona?

 Our students have an abundance of excellent research and instructional opportunities available to them.
 The University of Arizona has a nationally ranked teaching hospital, a comprehensive cancer center, and a center of excellence for respiratory disease.
 Also, the University has developed a unique Bio5 Institute.
 Our faculty and students have developed strong collaborations with all of these centers.

 One of the strengths of the department is the quality of interaction between students and faculty.
 With a low student to faculty ratio, students have better access to faculty and more opportunities for mentoring relationships.